 Coordinate System

-Please note that a STRICT X-Y coordinate system should be used to ensure that the analysis is properly carried out.
-When setting up an X-Y coordinate axis, please follow the standard Cartesian model with the diaphragm located such that X increases to the right and Y increases up the screen.
-Unless another method is necessary, this will perform very well (but the module can handle variations).
+Please note that a strict X-Y coordinate system should be used to ensure that the analysis is properly carried out.
+When setting up a model, remember that Global X increases to the right and Global Y increases up the screen.

 Applied Lateral Force

 This is the main force applied to the rigid diaphragm.
-The location of application is specified in the input item labeled Location of Shear Application.
+The location of application is defined by the load ellipse, the center of which is specified in the input item labeled Location of Shear Application.

 Additional Orthogonal Force

-This is an optional force that is applied at a 90 degree angle to the main force.
-Some codes specify that this force must be applied along with the main force.
+This is an optional force that is applied at a 90-degree angle to the main force.
+Some codes specify that this force must be applied concurrently with the main force.

 Maximum Load Used for Analysis

-The final force applied to the diaphragm is sqrt(Main2 + Orthogonal2).
+This is the resultant force applied to the diaphragm, calculated as sqrt(Main2 + Orthogonal2).

 Load Angular Increment

-This module allows the force to be applied in almost all angular directions to the rigid diaphragm.
+This module allows the force to be applied to the rigid diaphragm in almost all angular directions.

 According to the entry for angular increment, the module will apply the load to the diaphragm at multiple angular increments.
-For example, if you select "15 deg", the module will apply the "Maximum Force Used for Analysis" at 0, 15, 30, ....
-360 degree angles.
-When the Load Angular Increment is set to smaller values, it will result in slightly longer calculation times, but it wall also allow the module to "zero in" more accurately on the actual maximum shear forces in all of the resisting elements.
+For example, if you select "15 deg", the module will apply the lateral load at 0, 15, 30 degrees, etc. When the Load Angular Increment is set to smaller values, it will result in slightly longer calculation times, but it wall also allow the module to "zero in" more accurately on the actual maximum shear forces in all of the resisting elements.

 Note that there is also an option named "Specify".
-This allows you to very precisely specify a singular direction for the application of load.
+This allows you to specify an angular increment for the direction of load.

 Accidental Eccentricity Angular Increment

 Most building codes require the consideration of an "accidental eccentricity".
 This is a prescribed additional amount of moment arm that must be compounded with the inherent eccentricity that already exists in the system; i.e. the distance between the center of rigidity and the center of mass for seismic loads or the distance between the center of rigidity and the center of exposure for wind loads.
-This additional eccentricity accounts for the variability of the exact location of applied load in normal as-built conditions.
+This additional eccentricity accounts for the variability of the exact location of the center of rigidity in normal as-built conditions.

-Normally an "X direction" and a "Y direction" accidental eccentricity would be determined as a function (typically 5%) of the overall building dimension in each direction.
+Normally an "X direction" and a "Y direction" accidental eccentricity would be determined as a function (typically 5%) of the overall building dimension perpendicular to each direction.
 Then, the X directed force would be applied at two locations:

 And the Y directed force would be applied at two locations: